Home

 A truly qualified hospitality recruiter will have not only spent years in the hospitality industry, either in the trenches or in human resources for a resort or hotel.
 In my opinion the person you hire to help you fill positions in your organization should also have an education in Human Resources, Hotel Restaurant and Institutional Management or in the Culinary Arts field.
 Would you let your hairdresser change the oil in your car?

-One approach that I take as a hospitality recruiter that many employers –and recruiters alike do not is that I see myself more as “relationship specialist” versus “headhunter” or recruiter.
+One approach that I take as a recruiter that many employers –and recruiters alike do not is that I see myself more as “relationship specialist” versus “headhunter” or recruiter.
 In fact, I resent the word “headhunter” because I do a lot more than search out “talking heads” for positions.
 I have a record with some of my hotel clients for retention of managers that even their own HR offices cannot beat.
 It’s all about matching folks; it’s all about relationships.

 What you should get when you work with a recruiter is the recruiter them self.
 You should get someone who wants to know what your needs are –understands them well because they themselves have probably worked the same jobs.
 You want someone who is going to call you back, going to have discussed all of your needs with a candidate, someone who really wants the next person you hire to be the last one you hire for that job.